Pepper Plant Leaves Curling – Why And How To Treat

 1. Overwatering

-If you allow the plant to dry too much, the leaves will begin to wilt, but will quickly rebound after being watered.
+If you allow the plant to dry too much, the leaves may begin to wilt, but will quickly rebound after being watered.
 You can also try using a cheap water meter from amazon to check soil moisture levels (though the reliability is not great).

 Learn more about watering pepper plants in our article here.